rentruewang/mind/fun/stories.md

 - Sometimes have the flaw of characters having information of God, but it helps making the pace fast (and s.t. we can see more of Araki's creativity by seeing more events / sequences of moves in fights).

 - Stand / power system is excellent.
 While others level up, JOJO's requires unique circumstances allowing creative use of plain abilities, and countering by outsmarting.

+##### Qiong Yao

+- Simple plot line, usually single threaded.

+- Tells a lot more than show, during emotional narration and embellishment, by emphasizing and giving you the conclusion.

+- Lower density, because:
+  - Tells more (showing has more info because of layering)
+  - Emphasizes small moments and dedicate her words to _detail_ "small things / moments" (where JY would use < 5 character sentence).
+    Expands on small dilemmas / moment by moment transient reactions, so fewer events.

+- Using narration heavily to do conclusion / replay events / embellishment.
+Hence, low density in events.

+- Great at building atmosphere and lamenting.

+- Decent details and realistic character actions.

+- Great at attention / info delivery / build up.

+- JY has better inference and better pacing.

 ##### Gu Long